FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 to the client the timestamp of the last transition and the transition that occurred.
 Its up to the client to determine if the information is deemed useful.

+A client may still choose to set presence to `unavailable` manually and if it chooses to do so may provide a timestamp for `last_active_timestamp`.
+If not provided the server will assume a timestamp based on the same factors that it uses to automatically set the `unavailable` presence status and `last_active_timestamp`.
 ### Incremental presence

 Upon initial contact with a homeserver or after being asked for a full table you send a full copy of your